What is First Breath?

 The First Breath program aims to:

-- Health participants quit or significantly reduce their tobacco use throughout the perinatal period.
+- Help participants quit or significantly reduce their tobacco use throughout the perinatal period.

 - Provide comprehensive tobacco-related training and technical assistance to health care providers.

 - Disseminate the best practices in maternal smoking research, resources, tools, and continuing education opportunities.